 Get In Touch

-If you have questions about CrisisX: The Readiness Conference, or are interested in running your own crisis simulation event internally, contact DRUM, the team running the conference here.
+If you have questions about CrisisX: The Readiness Conference, or are interested in running your own crisis simulation event internally, contact Serious, the team running the conference here.